RACE RULES, MANDATORY KIT & PENALTIES

 USE OF DISPOSABLE PLASTIC

 We have made our race disposable-bottle-free.
-Five-gallon jugs, 5-gallon coolers, reusable cups, reusable water bottles and a lot of water from ClearWater, mean that in the region of 1200 half-litre bottles aren´t used on the course each year.
+Five-gallon jugs, 5-gallon coolers, reusable cups, reusable water bottles and a lot of water, mean that in the region of 1200 half-litre bottles aren´t used on the course each year.

 There will be a 15-minute time penalty for any runner caught using disposable bottles.